osamakawish/Z/Documentation/2 Design/_Design.md

  The appearance is about the colours and the border, which control the overall appearance of the element.

 There are two main colours: fore and back.
-Besides them, the rest is determined by the module.
+Besides them, the rest is determined by the control.

 #### Font